paypal/butterfly/docs/CONTRIBUTING.md

   - If adding a new feature, make sure you add an unit or integration test to test the feature
   - If adding a new feature, add end user documentation as well
   - Add comments to the code explaining your changes if necessary
-- Create a pull request to the correct development branch (mention the issue id in the PR name)
+- Create a pull request to master branch (mention the issue id in the PR name)

 ## Code style